jdcohen220/java-api-best-practices/README.md

 ## Functional Interfaces

-In Java 8 the `@FunctionalInterface` annotation was introduced, allowing API designers to designate that a particular class is intended for use in lambda expressions.
+In Java 8 the `@FunctionalInterface` annotation was introduced, allowing API developers to designate that a particular class is intended for use in lambda expressions.
 It is not necessary that a class have this annotation, but by having this associated with a class, it enables the compiler to enforce that the class has exactly one abstract method, which is the requirement for supporting lambda expressions.

 From a developers point of view this is beneficial as it ensures that a class intended for use in lambda expressions does not accidentally lose that ability with the introduction of additional abstract methods - because the compiler will not allow this situation to arise.